Gas-turbine engine: Industrial gas turbines for power generation

 Gateway Generating Station, a combined-cycle gas-fired power station in California, uses two GE 7F.04 combustion turbines to burn natural gas.

-GE H series power generation gas turbine: In combined cycle configuration, its highest thermodynamic efficiency is 62.22%.
+GE H series power generation gas turbine: In combined-cycle configuration, its highest thermodynamic efficiency is 62.22%.

 Industrial gas turbines differ from aeronautical designs in that the frames, bearings, and blading are of heavier construction.
 They are also much more closely integrated with the devices they power—often an electric generator—and the secondary-energy equipment that is used to recover residual energy (largely heat).

 They range in size from portable mobile plants to large, complex systems weighing more than a hundred tonnes housed in purpose-built buildings.
 When the gas turbine is used solely for shaft power, its thermal efficiency is about 30%.
 However, it may be cheaper to buy electricity than to generate it.
 Therefore, many engines are used in CHP (Combined Heat and Power) configurations that can be small enough to be integrated into portable container configurations.

 Gas turbines can be particularly efficient when waste heat from the turbine is recovered by a heat recovery steam generator (HRSG) to power a conventional steam turbine in a combined cycle configuration.
 The 605 MW General Electric 9HA achieved a 62.22% efficiency rate with temperatures as high as 2800 °F.

 For 2018, GE offers its 826 MW HA at over 64% efficiency in combined cycle due to advances in additive manufacturing and combustion breakthroughs, up from 63.7% in 2017 orders and on track to achieve 65% by the early 2020s.

 In March 2018, GE Power achieved a 63.08% gross efficiency for its 7HA turbine.

 Aeroderivative gas turbines can also be used in combined cycles, leading to a higher efficiency, but it will not be as high as a specifically designed industrial gas turbine.
-They can also be run in a cogeneration configuration: the exhaust is used for space or water heating, or drives an absorption chiller for cooling the inlet air and increase the power output, technology known as turbine inlet air cooling.
+They can also be run in a cogeneration configuration: the exhaust is used for space or water heating, or drives an absorption chiller for cooling the inlet air and increasing the power output, a technology known as turbine inlet air cooling.

-Another significant advantage is their ability to be turned on and off within minutes, supplying power during peak, or unscheduled, demand.
-Since single cycle (gas turbine only) power plants are less efficient than combined cycle plants, they are usually used as peaking power plants, which operate anywhere from several hours per day to a few dozen hours per year—depending on the electricity demand and the generating capacity of the region.
-In areas with a shortage of base-load and load following power plant capacity or with low fuel costs, a gas turbine powerplant may regularly operate most hours of the day.
+Another significant advantage is their ability to be turned on and off within minutes, supplying power during peak or unscheduled demand.
+Since single-cycle (gas turbine only) power plants are less efficient than combined cycle plants, they are usually used as peaking power plants, which operate anywhere from several hours per day to a few dozen hours per year—depending on the electricity demand and the generating capacity of the region.
+In areas with a shortage of base-load and load following power plant capacity or with low fuel costs, a gas-turbine power plant may regularly operate most hours of the day.
 A large single-cycle gas turbine typically produces 100 to 400 megawatts of electric power and has 35–40% thermodynamic efficiency.